FOREST MANAGEMENT

 Monitoring carbon, water, and nutrient flows of our planted forests over the years has ensured the sustainable development and environmental balance of areas we operate in.
 That is why since 2008 we have supported the cooperative program Torre de Fluxo (Flow Tower)*, run by the Forest Studies and Research Institute (IIEF, “Instituto de Pesquisas e Estudos Florestais” in Portuguese), the French Center for Agricultural Research (CIRAD), and the University of São Paulo’s Luiz de Queiroz School of Agriculture (ESALQ/USP).

-As part of our Forest Management Plan, we classify as Valuable Conservation Areas (AAVCs) places whose environmental or social values are deemed exceptional or critically important.
+As part of our Forest Management Plan, we classify as High Conservation Value Areas (HCVAs) places whose environmental or social values are deemed exceptional or critically important.

-According to the assessment criteria and points brought up during our public consultation, the presence of an endemic amphibian species (Bokermannohyla sazimai) in the Triângulo Mineiro region, found in the Nova Ponte farm, Minas Gerais, led to that place being classified as a category 1 AAVC, spanning 32.5 hectares.
+According to the assessment criteria and points brought up during our public consultation, the presence of an endemic amphibian species (Bokermannohyla sazimai) in the Triângulo Mineiro region, found in the Nova Ponte farm, Minas Gerais, led to that place being classified as a category 1 HCVA, spanning 32.5 hectares.
+Additionally, in 2023, another presence of AAVC2 was confirmed at Fazenda Vitória in the state of São Paulo, totaling 704 hectares.

 Learn more about our Forestry Division